Benefits and problems of Mauritius business registry

 - Mauritius offers the highest degree of confidentiality, along with free repatriation of capital, no control on foreign exchange, and a sound banking framework;

-- Mauritius GBL companies are considered as resident companies for tax purposes but benefit from a low corporate tax at an attractive rate of 3% on their global earnings;
+- Mauritius GBC companies are considered as resident companies for tax purposes but benefit from a low corporate tax at an attractive rate of 3% on their global earnings;

-- Mauritius GBL companies do not have to pay withholding tax in Mauritius on interest earned and dividends remitted abroad to both corporate and individual owners;
+- Mauritius GBC does not have to pay withholding tax in Mauritius on interest earned and dividends remitted abroad to both corporate and individual owners;

-- Mauritius GBL companies are allowed to conduct business with local customers and to provide financial and insurance services, provided they obtain the relevant license with the Mauritius Financial Services Commission.
+- Mauritius GBC is allowed to conduct business with local customers and to provide financial and insurance services, provided they obtain the relevant license with the Mauritius Financial Services Commission.

 - Mauritius is the ideal investment gateway to Africa, as it has a conducive business environment, low tax rates, low levels of corruption and bureaucracy as compared to its neighbors;